 7. Black Rot

 Causes: The fungus can affect trunks, leaves, branches, and fruits.
-Pycnidia, spore-producing structures, develop on infected fruit.
-Pycnidia appear as small, black spots.
-When the weather is wet, the rainfall and wind carry the spores to other susceptible areas.
+Pycnidia, spore-producing structures, develop on infected fruit and appear as small, black spots.
+Rainfall and wind carry the spores to other susceptible areas.
 The fungus infects leaves, wood, and fruit through openings or wounds.
 Trees are most vulnerable to black rot when infected with fire blight.

 Risk: According to the University of Minnesota Extension, leaf spots do not have a severe effect on your tree’s health unless many leaves turn yellow and fall off.